Dr Michael Shane Boyle, BA (Duke University), PhD (UC Berkeley), PGCAP (QMUL)

 I would welcome enquiries from potential doctoral students interested in any of the areas of my research.

-My scholarly interests in theatre are closely informed by my various political commitments, many of which have found outlets in performance itself.
-In the past I have worked as part of activist performance groups like the UC Movement for Efficient Privatization (UCMeP) and the Clandestine Insurgent Rebel Clown Army (CIRCA).
+My research in theatre is closely informed by my various political commitments, many of which have found outlets in performance itself.
+In the past I have worked as part of performance groups like the UC Movement for Efficient Privatization and the Clandestine Insurgent Rebel Clown Army.
 In addition, I have experience as a director, dramaturge, and playwright.